weaversa/cryptol-course/labs/Language/IntroTypeHackery.md

 Let's discuss the lines above vs. the steps in Wikipedia's algorithm:

 + Line 1 corresponds to step 1.
 This is the base case in the recursion.
-(Lines 2–6 all have recursive calls.)
+(Lines 2-6 all have recursive calls.)
 We compare the values to zero rather than the widths as an efficiency improvement (and it's slightly easier to write).
 Of course should a type be `[0]` then that argument's value must necessarily be `0`.
 + Line 2 corresponds to step 2.
-+ Lines 3–4 correspond to step 3.
++ Lines 3-4 correspond to step 3.
-+ Lines 5–6 correspond in spirit to step 4.
++ Lines 5-6 correspond in spirit to step 4.
 In step 4, we insure that the a value decreases.
-In lines 5–6, we do that, but we also insure that the bit width of the wider argument is reduced.
+In lines 5-6, we do that, but we also insure that the bit width of the wider argument is reduced.

+Here are some extra definitions for the courageous.

 ```
 (|?) : {m, n} (fin m, fin n) => [m] -> [n] -> Bit